MapColonies/mc-web-tools/README.md

 # mc-web-tools

-## Includes various client helper tools, such as:
+## Includes various web tools, such as:

 ### Terrain Verification app: